Book embedding: Definitions

 A book is a particular kind of topological space, also called a fan of half-planes.
 It consists of a single line ℓ, called the spine or back of the book, together with a collection of one or more half-planes, called the pages or leaves of the book, each having the spine as its boundary.
 Books with a finite number of pages can be embedded into three-dimensional space, for instance by choosing ℓ to be the z-axis of a Cartesian coordinate system and choosing the pages to be the k half-planes whose dihedral angle with respect to the xz-plane is an integer multiple of 2π/k.

 A book drawing of a finite graph G onto a book B is a drawing of G on B such that every vertex of G is drawn as a point on the spine of B, and every edge of G is drawn as a curve that lies within a single page of B. The k-page book crossing number of G is the minimum number of crossings in a k-page book drawing.

 A book embedding of G onto B is a book drawing that forms a graph embedding of G into B. That is, it is a book drawing of G on B that does not have any edge crossings.

 Every finite graph has a book embedding onto a book with a large enough number of pages.
 For instance, it is always possible to embed each edge of the graph on its own separate page.

 The book thickness, pagenumber, or stack number of G is the minimum number of pages required for a book embedding of G.

 Another parameter that measures the quality of a book embedding, beyond its number of pages, is its pagewidth.
-This is the maximum number of edges that can be crossed by a ray perpendicular to the spine within a single page.
+This is defined analogously to cutwidth as the maximum number of edges that can be crossed by a ray perpendicular to the spine within a single page.
 Equivalently (for book embeddings in which each edge is drawn as a monotonic curve), it is the maximum size of a subset of edges within a single page such that the intervals defined on the spine by pairs of endpoints of the edges all intersect each other.

 It is crucial for these definitions that edges are only allowed to stay within a single page of the book.
 As Atneosen already observed, if edges may instead pass from one page to another across the spine of the book, then every graph may be embedded into a three-page book.
 For such a three-page topological book embedding in which spine crossings are allowed, every graph can be embedded with at most a logarithmic number of spine crossings per edge, and some graphs need this many spine crossings.